 - Ensure there is an effective H&S Policy and be responsible for its implementation.
-This will include any resources required to meet statutory requirements and best practice. - Seek to ensure that the external fabric of the School, its plant, equipment and systems of work are surveyed and inspected as and when necessary. - Consider the findings of the surveys and inspections and seek to ensure that resulting recommendations are adequately accommodated as part of the School's maintenance programmes. - Seek to ensure that the School has a fire risk assessment, carried out by a Competent Person, which is reviewed annually, or more frequently if significant changes are made to the interior of buildings, or new buildings are added. - Seek to ensure the School's adherence to health and safety in catering and cleaning of the food preparation and eating areas; including that the Catering Manager has obtained an independent hygiene and safety audit of food storage, meal preparation and food serving areas three times a year, together with regular external deep cleaning and pest control services. - Seek to ensure that at appropriate intervals external health and safety consultants deliver training and review the overall arrangements for health and safety, including fire safety, the general state of the School, and provide reports on actions required with recommended timescales.
-This includes that the School has a professional risk assessment for legionella and asbestos, which is amended as necessary, and reviewed periodically.
+This will include any resources required to meet statutory requirements and best practice. - Seek to ensure that the external fabric of the School, its plant, equipment and systems of work are surveyed and inspected as and when necessary. - Consider the findings of the surveys and inspections and seek to ensure that resulting recommendations are adequately accommodated as part of the School's maintenance programmes. - Seek to ensure that the School has a fire risk assessment, carried out by a Competent Person, which is reviewed annually, or more frequently if significant changes are made to the interior of buildings, or new buildings are added.

-- Seek to ensure that the School has a comprehensive policy in place for the training and induction of new staff in health and safety related issues, which includes basic Manual Handling training.
-Health & Safety training that is related to an individual member of staff's functions, such as Science Technician, will be provided in addition to the "standard" induction training.
-First Aid training and minibus driver training are offered to any member of the teaching staff who is involved with trips and visits. - Monitor the effectiveness of procedures concerning health and safety, with authority to modify policy where appropriate. - Report back to Council on all these aspects as appropriate.
+- Seek to ensure the School's adherence to health and safety in catering and cleaning of the food preparation and eating areas; including that the Catering Manager has obtained an independent hygiene and safety audit of food storage, meal preparation and food serving areas three times a year, together with regular external deep cleaning and pest control services. - Seek to ensure that at appropriate intervals external health and safety consultants deliver training and review the overall arrangements for health and safety, including fire safety, the general state of the School, and provide reports on actions required with recommended timescales.
+This includes that the School has a professional risk assessment for legionella, fire and asbestos, which is amended as necessary and reviewed periodically. - Seek to ensure that the School has a comprehensive process in place for the training and induction of new staff in health and safety related issues.
+Health & Safety training that is related to an individual member of staff's functions, such as Science Technicians, will be provided in addition to the "standard" induction training.
+Minibus driver training is offered to any member of staff who is involved with trips and visits.
+All members of staff have the option to undertake First Aid training. - Monitor the effectiveness of procedures concerning health and safety, with authority to modify policy where appropriate. - Report back to Council on all these aspects as appropriate.